-The US Navy seeks a partner to license and commercialize a portable device that simulates antenna operations to test signal processing and control devices such as transmitters and receivers
+The US Navy seeks a partner to license and commercialize a portable antenna test system that quickly and accurately measures antenna patterns in real field environments

 You are here